It’s possible to have gastroparesis and not have any symptoms. When symptoms are present, they include:

 Electrical Stimulation for Gastroparesis

 One area of medical research is looking at electrical stimulation to treat gastroparesis.
 Small electronics are attached to the stomach wall.
 Once activated, they can cause the stomach to contract.
-Studies haven’t shown significant improvements in stomach emptying, but have shown to reduce bothersome symptoms of gastroparesis like nausea and vomiting.
+Studies haven’t shown significant improvements in stomach emptying, but have shown to reduce bothersome symptoms like nausea and vomiting.

 What foods should you avoid if you have gastroparesis?